Our medical negligence claims services

 The true specialists in medical negligence claims since 1993

-For over 30 years we have solely focused on medical negligence claims.
+We only specialise in medical negligence claims – and have done since 1993.
 We believe it is the only way to give your case the attention and expertise it demands.
-You’ll never find us working in other areas of the law, so you get specialist support every step of the way.
+You’ll never find us working in other areas of the law, so you get expert advice at every step.

 We are the only dedicated medical negligence firm in Essex and East Anglia, and one of the most reputable firms in the UK.
-Giving you practical advice no matter the complexity of your claim, we work with compassion, integrity and professionalism to ensure you recover the compensation you are due.
+No matter the complexity of your claim, we work with compassion, integrity and professionalism to secure the right settlement for your needs.

 What does our medical negligence claims legal process look like?